noborus/noborus.github.io/content/_index.en.md

 Feature-rich terminal Pager

-A highly functional pager that works as a substitute for less and more.
+A highly functional pager that works as a substitute for `less` or `more`.

 * [ov pages](/ov/)
 * [Introduction to ov](https://zenn.dev/noborus/articles/2b1087a1274cf41c4c0a)(Zenn)